ymcmrs/PyINT/README.md

  4) ifgramDir should be named like:  IFGRAM_PacayaT120F107AlosA_20080101-20090101_0111-0123

 If you set all the above OK, then these scripts shoul work for you!
 Good luck.
+If you can share some advices or ideas about python, GAMMA, InSAR processing ..., I would be very grateful!
- Any problems, do not hesitate to contact: ymcmrs@gmail.com
+ Any advices or problems would be welcome!
+Do not hesitate to contact: ymcmrs@gmail.com